 The Duty of a "Common Carrier" and its Employees

 An airline or common carrier must exercise vigilance in all aspects of aviation, including operation, maintenance, inspection, loading, and boarding of the plane.
 For example, the airline is responsible for providing a safe passage to the restroom and to the exit.
-The airline may also be liable for injuries due to overloading of the aircraft.
-Further, the pilot in command is the sole authority responsible for safe operation of the aircraft, and is required to familiarize him or herself with all available information regarding the flight, including the weather conditions en route.
+The airline may also be liable for injuries caused by overloading of the aircraft.
+Furthermore, the pilot in command is the sole authority responsible for safe operation of the aircraft, and is required to familiarize him or herself with all available information regarding the flight, including the weather conditions en route.

-The ground personnel are also responsible for the safe conduct of the aircraft, including proper inspection to establish that the airplane is in safe working condition.
+The ground personnel also share some responsibility for the safe conduct of the aircraft, including proper inspection to establish that the airplane is in safe working condition.
 The airline cannot rely upon government inspection of its planes.
 However, the airline cannot be held accountable for unusual defects in the aircraft that could not be discovered by inspection.

 Other Potentially Responsible Parties